wp-plugins/generalstats/readme.txt

 This is not only a feature but also a security update. - Thus, I'd strongly recommend all users of GeneralStats which have at least an environment of WordPress 2.8 or higher and PHP 5 to install this version!

 == Changelog ==

+= 3.30 =

+* implemented h1 on settings-page as follow-up to [core-trac #31650](https://core.trac.wordpress.org/ticket/31650)
+* dropped count-support for [Sabre](https://wordpress.org/plugins/sabre/), as this plugin is no longer maintained - Thanks for seven years of blocking spam registrations on my sites. - I wish you all the best, Didier.

 = 3.22 =